 Update, June 20, 2025: We checked all product prices and availability, We also refreshed copy to make sure everything was up to date.

-The Yum Yum Box is the middle-of-the-road option with anywhere from 10 to 12 snacks per month, but you can also sign them up for a smaller ($18/month) or larger ($40/month) box, depending on how much you want to spend.
+This one's for all the serious snackers out there.
+Each month, Universal Yums will send him a selection of snacks from a different country — make South Korea, Pakistan, Greece or the United Kingdom the first stop on his food-filled adventure.
+The Yum Yum Box is the middle-of-the-road option with anywhere from 10 to 12 snacks per month, but you can also sign him up for a smaller ($18/month) or larger ($40/month) box, depending on how much of a snacker he is.

 We love to mock our parents for their failing eyesight and “selective hearing,” but this handy gadget isn’t just a gag gift.
 It actually works to magnify phone screens, making it easier to read texts and emails and use apps.
 It even comes with a stand that lets you prop up your phone for big-screen viewing of videos.